felluminati/PhaserWorkshopLearndot/concepts/010-adding-scenes/000-explanation.md

 ```
 </hint>

-If you run "npm start", you should still see a blank screen and in the console you should see that the Phaser game engine has started.
+If you run `npm start`, you should still see a blank screen and in the console you should see that the Phaser game engine has started.
 Don't worry, in the next section, we'll be adding sprites to our game so we'll be able to see something more than a blank screen.